 The Company is required to pay Columbia an annual license fee in the low five digits.
 The Company is also obligated to make milestone payments to Columbia of up to an aggregate of \$0.2 million upon the achievement of certain clinical milestones and milestone payments to Columbia of up to an aggregate of \$6.3 million for certain regulatory and commercial milestones for the first three products.
 In addition, the Company is required to pay Columbia escalating low single digits royalties on cumulative annual net sales of licensed products.
-As of December 31, 2021, and 2020, the Company had no obligation and \$0.1 million due, respectively, in milestone payments and this amount is included within accrued expenses balance on the consolidated balance sheet.
+As of December 31, 2022, and 2021, the Company had no obligations due in milestone payments.